Codecademy/docs/content/git/concepts/log/log.md

   - 'learn-git'
 ---

-The git `log` command is used to track the commit history of a project's repository.
-After running, it will display project-related information, such as a detailed commit history, which can be used to go back in time to a previous version of the project.
+In Git, the **`log`** command is used to track a [branch's](https://www.codecademy.com/resources/docs/git/branch) commit history.
+After running, it will display project-related information, such as a detailed commit history, which can be used as a reference to go back in time to a previous version of the project.

 ## Example